amandaguglieri/hackinglife/docs/smbserver.md

 ```

-Sidenote: see [the HackTheBox machine Omni](htb-omni.md), which uses [SirepRAT](sireprat.md) to upload files to the share.
+Sidenote: see the "HackTheBox machine Omni", which uses [SirepRAT](sireprat.md) to upload files to the share.
 A taste of it:

 ```bash
 # First crate the shared.
 After that, establish the connection: